MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-flow.md

 ## Power Automate features in [!INCLUDE[prod_short](includes/prod_short.md)]

 You can explore all Power Automate flows currently available to by signing in to [Power Automate](https://flow.microsoft.com) and selecting **My flows** from the navigation bar on the left.
 Here you'll find any flows you have already created yourself and flows shared with you by an admin or coworker.
-These flows are also made available from inside [!INCLUDE [prod_short](includes/prod_short.md)].

-- With automated flows that are triggered by events in Business Central, there's nothing for you to do, unless to want to change them or turn them off.
+These flows are also made available from inside [!INCLUDE [prod_short](includes/prod_short.md)] from various page.
+With automated flows in Business Central, there's nothing for you to do, unless to want to change them or turn them off.
 Otherwise, they'll just work when triggered.

-- With instant flows on Business Central data, you can run them from most list, card, and document pages by selecting them from the **Automate** item in the action.
+As for instant flows on Business Central data, you can run them from most list, card, and document pages by selecting them from the **Automate** item in the action.
+Learn more in the sections that follow.

 <!--